SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Method: SmoothGNN

 The final loss function is a combination of both $L_{con}$ and $L_{smooth}$:

-The loss function is carefully designed to leverage the feature reconstruction loss to facilitate the learning process of the SMeasure.
-This combination enables the loss function to capture valuable information from the smoothing patterns and the reconstruction errors across different nodes.
-Minimizing this loss function empowers the model to effectively reduce the presence of anomalous nodes in the predicted results, thereby addressing the challenge of extremely unbalanced data in NAD.
+The loss function is carefully designed to leverage the feature reconstruction loss to facilitate the learning process of SMeasure.
+This combination enables the loss function to capture valuable information from the smoothing patterns and the reconstruction errors across different nodes, which can be demonstrated in Section \ref{subsec:ablation}.
+Minimizing this loss function empowers the model to effectively reduce the ratio of anomalous nodes in the predicted results, thereby addressing the challenge of extremely unbalanced data in NAD.
 With this comprehensive loss function, our SmoothGNN can optimize the shared weights of two key components.
 Consequently, our framework excels in learning more accurate node representations for the task of detecting anomalous nodes.